DeepRank/iScore/README.md

 ### Example 2.
 Use our trained model

 You can also directly use our trained model to score your docking conformations.
 The model we provide is trained on docking benchmark version 5 ([BM5](https://zlab.umassmed.edu/benchmark/)) data, more details see [this paper](https://doi.org/10.1093/bioinformatics/btz496).
-You can find the model `model/training_set.tar.gz` in the package folder.
+You can find the model in the package subfolder `model/training_set.tar.gz`.

 To use this model go into your `test` subdirectory and type: